ros2/ros2_documentation/source/Guides/Understanding-the-ROS-Documentation-Sites.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ROS 2 docs hosts API documentation for distributions up to and including Galactic.
-From Humble and onwards, API documentation will be hosted at `ROS Docs`_.
+From Humble and onwards, API documentation will be hosted on :ref:`ROS Docs Section`.